butterfly-ops/docs/adminpanel.md

 - Manage Search Engine Settings,
 - Change Look & Feel of your Applications
 - Drag & Drop new Widgets to your Applications
+- Add custom filters to your listing pages.

 and many more ...